keithleffler/Cambia_SDET/tools_questions.md

 1. Choose a language, or at least a language type, that supports the problem space.
 The Java or .NET frameworks be good choices for writing enterprise applications.
 Though possible, low level C would involve a lot of extra work.
-2. Once a language class is determined, choose a language that fits the customer.
+2. Once a language class is determined, choose a technology stack that fits the customer.
 Microsoft technologies may not be the best choice for an organization that relies solely on Unix and Java.
 3. Choose a language within the identified class and technology stack that the developers know well, or can learn with enough time to complete the project.